Find Affordable College Courses

 526 Yearly Graduations

 The most popular school in the United States for pharmacy students seekinga doctor's degree is Massachusetts College of Pharmacy and Health Sciences.
 Each year, around 7,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $34,700 per year, while in-state graduate students, on average, pay $22,950 per year.
-For the 2020-2021 academic year, 526 doctor's degrees were handed out to pharmacy majors at MCPHS University.
-Of these students, 62% were women and 47% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $37,620 per year, while in-state graduate students, on average, pay $24,840 per year.
+During the most recent year for which we have data, 526 people received their doctor's degree in pharmacy from MCPHS University.
+Of these students, 65% were women and 38% were members of underrepresented racial-ethnic groups.

 293 Yearly Graduations

 Lake Erie College of Osteopathic Medicine is the 2nd most popular school in the nation for students seeking a doctor's degree in pharmacy.
 Roughly 4,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,640 per year, while in-state graduate students, on average, pay $14,211 per year.
-For the 2020-2021 academic year, 293 doctor's degrees were handed out to pharmacy majors at LECOM.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+During the most recent year for which we have data, 293 people received their doctor's degree in pharmacy from LECOM.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 61% were women.

 #3